 Accounting clerks aren’t that different from a bookkeeper, but they usually work for larger employers that has a specialty in a specific area, like payroll, for example.
 Auditing clerks look over accounts with precision.
 They also correct and report mistakes.

 No Degree Accounting Job Qualifications

-Bookkeepers, auditing clerks, and accounting clerks require a combination of post-secondary education and apprenticeship.
+Bookkeepers, auditing clerks, tax resolution service providers, and accounting clerks require a combination of post-secondary education and apprenticeship.
 High school is essential, while some college may be optional.
 You’ll need basic computer and math skills, and you need to be honest and detail-oriented.